 However, you may become eligible if you are granted a period of extension before thesis submission, or, if you require a longer period of correction.

-The eligibility criteria for the scheme is that at the time of applying for the 3-year Graduate Talent Route, you will need to have a valid Tier 4 (General) Student visa AND you have successfully completed your doctorate degree using this Tier 4 visa.
+The eligibility criteria for the scheme is that at the time of applying for the 3-year Graduate Talent Route, you will need to have a valid Tier 4 (General) Student visa AND have successfully completed your doctorate degree using this Tier 4 visa.

-You should be able to take most types of employment and self-employment, however, you will not be able to work as a professional sportsperson or as a doctor or dentist in training (except if you studied medicine or dentistry degree in the UK).
+You should be able to take most types of employment and self-employment, however, you will not be able to work as a professional sportsperson or as a doctor or dentist in training (except if you studied medicine or a dentistry degree in the UK).

 This scheme doesn't lead to settlement (permanent residency in the UK).
-Therefore, if your aim is to remain in the UK for longer term, holding this visa will give you a period of 2 years to look for and secure a job which attracts Tier 2 sponsorship, at which point you can switch to a Tier 2 work visa.
+Therefore, if your aim is to remain in the UK longer term, holding this visa will give you a period of 2 years to look for and secure a job which attracts Tier 2 sponsorship, at which point you can switch to a Tier 2 work visa.